AndrewH2O/MarbleSolitaire/TestMarbleSolitaire/Readme.txt

-﻿WARNING some tests are long running these are identified with TestCategory 'LongerRuntime' and can be viewed in the test explorer by selecting Traits from the drop down filter.
+﻿WARNING some tests are long running these conditionally compiled by adding pre compile flag LONGRUNNINGON and TestEnumerateSolnsFromCompleteFile() generates a DAT file that other tests use.

+Also in test explorer some have the trait 'LongerRuntime' by selecting Traits from the drop down filter.

-Total runtime using 1 core 3.4ghz approx 8min.
-Use 8gb ram.
+(Total runtime using 1 core 3.4ghz approx 8min.
+Use 8gb ram.)

-To avoid inadvertantly running these I have used pre processor define of LONGRUNNINGON uncomment the undef at the top of the file to run these tests (after build)
+TO RUN THESE TESTS add conditional compilation symbol (by right clicking on test project and clicking under the build tab) to: LONGRUNNINGON

+Originally used pre  defines on file by file basis:

 TestSolverEnum - all
+TestEnumSolutions - all
-TestEnumSolverIO -1 test
+TestEnumSolverIO -2 test
-TestSolver2 - 1 test
+TestSolver2 - 2 test

+81 Tests
+with conditional compile flag of LONGRUNNINGON
+97 Tests